OpenNMT/OpenNMT/docs/training/multi_gpu.md

 th train.lua -data data/demo-train.t7 -save_model demo -gpuid 1,2,4
 ```

-will use the first, the second and the fourth GPU of the machine.
+will use the first, the second and the fourth GPU of the machine as returned by the CUDA API.

+!!! warning "Warning"
+    `nvidia-smi` enumerates devices based on the driver API which can be in a different order than the CUDA API.

 ## Synchronous